dougalrm/aider-patterns-wow/data/docs/resource_efficiency_vs_flow_efficiency.md

 - Embrace the idea that everything can be improved

-Adopting these principles adds more value to Schroders in ways that could not be predicted or planned for upfront.
+Adopting these principles adds more value in ways that could not be predicted or planned for upfront.

 ## The Outcomes of a Flow Efficiency First Approach